Current Affairs-Topics

 The Future of ISRO Women Scientists

-Women's representation in Indian science is gradually increasing but still remains below global benchmarks.
-ISRO’s goal to raise the participation of ISRO women scientists to 40% aligns with broader national and global movements to promote women in STEM in India.
+Women's representation in Indian science is gradually increasing, but remains below global benchmarks.
+ISRO’s goal to raise the participation of women scientists to 40% aligns with broader national and global movements to promote women in STEM in India.

-Efforts to bring more Indian women in space research into the fold also include
+Efforts to bring more Indian women into space research into the fold also include

 • Educational outreach programs targeting girls in STEM

-• Targeted recruitment drives for female workforce in Indian space research
+• Targeted recruitment drives for the female workforce in Indian space research

 This proactive approach supports a future where ISRO women scientists will become an even greater force in India’s scientific and technological progress.